 How to protect your personal information online

-Your email inbox may sometimes be flooded with offers from online retails promoting sales, coupons and special deals.
-Unfortunately, some of these messages may actually be instances of phishing.
+Your email inbox might be flooded with offers from online retailers promoting sales, coupons and special deals.
+While most offers are probably legitimate, some of these messages may actually be instances of phishing.

-Internet scams are targeting seniors.1 Scammers want to catch you with your guard down and get you to offer up your personal, protected information.
-To protect yourself from phishing, it’s important to learn the common forms, ways to spot a phishing message and how to report phishing scams.
+Some internet scams target older people.1 To protect yourself from phishing, it’s important to learn the common forms, ways to spot a phishing message and how to report phishing scams.

-What are the most common forms of phishing?
+What are some of the most common forms of phishing?

 - Emails or text messages claiming to be from a legitimate retailer, shipper, bank, organization or government agency.
 The sender may ask you to confirm your personal information for a phony reason (e.g., an order has been placed in your name, your account is about to be closed, or your information has been lost because of a computer problem).